mvartani76/DGMD-E-27-Spring2016-P1/README.md

 **photogallery.php** - This is a page for showing various neighborhood photo albums which could be accessed by clicking on the image.
 The images currently do not link anywhere but could later.
 There is no weather sidebar on this page but this page incorporates the equal heights javascript code from Ben Howdle (http://benhowdle.im/easy-peasy-equal-heights.html).

+**thingstodo.php** - This is a page for showing pictures of things to do in the city where my neighborhood resides.
+This page also shows the column swapping when going from desktop to mobile portrait mode as described in the week 3 videos.
+This page also uses more media queries around the end points for the typical media queries to maximize the image sizes for the appropriate screen widths.

 **contact.php/login.php/register.php** - These are all form based php files with the weather widget side bar on the right side.

 ##CSS Source Files: